Value-Gradient Iteration with Quadratic Approximate Value Functions: Convex stochastic control

 \PAR{State-feedback policy} We consider the time-invariant state feedback policy

 where $\phi:\reals^n\to\reals^m$ is the policy that maps the state to the input.
 The closed-loop system dynamics are

 which defines a stochastic process for the state $x_t$.

 \PAR{Stage cost} The stage cost is a function $g:\reals^n\times\reals^m\to\reals\cup\{\infty\}$, where $g(x_t,u_t)$ is the cost at time $t$.
-Infinite values of $g$ are used to impose constraints on state-input pairs $(x_t,u_t)$.
+The stage cost $g$ imposes constraints by taking infinite values at disallowed state-input pairs $(x_t,u_t)$.
 We assume that the stage cost is a closed convex function.
 Note that the cost function does not depend on time, \ie, it is time-invariant.

 In some applications the cost is also random, \eg, of the form $\tilde g_t(x_t,u_t)$, where $\tilde g_t$ is IID, and independent of $A_t,B_t,c_t$, and therefore also of $x_t$.
 Since we will work with the expected value of the stage cost, we can handle this situation by taking $g(x,t) = \Expect \tilde g_t (x,t)$, where the expectation is over the random stage cost.
 For simplicity we assume that this expectation may be computed analytically.
 In other cases, the expectation may be approximated, for example using a sample average.